uselagoon/lagoon/docs/using-lagoon-advanced/deploytarget_configs.md

 }
 ```

-Once these are added to a project, you can return all the DeployTarget configurations for a project using the following query
+Once these have been added to a project, you can return all the DeployTarget configurations for a project using the following query
 ```
 query deployTargetConfigsByProjectId{
     deployTargetConfigsByProjectId(project:1){